NFC Least: Cowboys, Eagles, Giants and Washington compete for NFL's worst division

 Haskins' move from starter to third-string meanwhile raises the question as to whether the next general manager of the Giants will be a Daniel Jones supporter.
 Nothing is a given in the NFL these days.

-It's hard to decipher positives from a defeat to a sloppy Giants team, but Washington's defense held New York to zero points on offense in the second half.
-In truth, that doesn't exactly reflect well on their own offense, either.
+It's hard to decipher many positives when it comes to Washington, but there are young stars for this team to mould to on both sides of the ball.

-In Chase Young they have a potentially dominant defensive staple to build around, Terry McLaurin a legitimate number one wide receiver and Rivera may be the perfect head coach to navigate the franchise's recovery.
+In Chase Young they have a potentially dominant defensive staple to build around, Terry McLaurin a legitimate number one wide receiver, third-round running back Antonio Gibson looks a long-term option and Rivera may be the perfect head coach to navigate the franchise's recovery.
 But right now, the team is lacking both direction and identity.

-The good news for all four teams?
+The good news for all four sides?
 They are in the NFC East, where anybody can win it.
 Seriously, anybody.
-It's ugly and erratic, but it's impossible to ignore.
+It's messy and erratic, but it's impossible to ignore.

-Watch Giants @ Eagles live on Sky Sports NFL from 1:20am in the early hours of Friday morning.
+Watch Cowboys @ Eagles live on Sky Sports NFL from 1:20am in the early hours of Monday morning.

 Sky Sports NFL is your dedicated channel for NFL coverage through the season - featuring a host of NFL Network programming, a new weekly preview show as well as at least five games a week and NFL Redzone, you won't miss a moment.
 Don't forget to follow us on skysports.com/nfl, our Twitter account @SkySportsNFL & Sky Sports - on the go!